1. What is Professional Learning Online?

 2. How do I, or how does my district/school, get access to Professional Learning Online?

-Most districts have a Professional Learning Online Administrator assigned to their Professional Learning Online account.
-The Administrator is responsible for adding (associating) teachers and staff in their Professional Learning Online account.
-You may already have access to your district's Professional Learning Online account.
+All users rostered in MAP are automatically loaded into the Professional Learning Online system, saving Administrators from having to add members to both systems.
+Most districts have a Professional Learning Online Administrator assigned to their Professional Learning Online account during implementation.
+The Administrator is responsible for notifying teachers and staff in their Professional Learning Online account.
+Most users will already have access to your district's Professional Learning Online account.
+Users therefore just need to create an account in order to access the system.
 Try to log in to determine your status.

 - If your email is not found in our system, or you cannot remember your password, see the next question below: How do I create an account for Professional Learning Online?

-- If you want to be the District Administrator for your Professional Learning Online account so you can invite other users and run reports on your user's course work, you can nominate someone or yourself here.
+If you want to be the District Administrator for your Professional Learning Online account so you can invite other users and run reports on your user's course work, you can nominate yourself or someone else .

 3. How do I create an account for Professional Learning Online?